 The State Fair Information Booths presented by Prairie Farms can be found at Gate 6, just north of the Covered Bridge, in the northeast corner of Pioneer Village, and on State Fair Blvd just inside Gate 1.
 Hours are 9am-9pm.
 Visitors can receive information about events, concessions and other Fair activities.
 Senior Shuttle wristbands can also be purchased here.

 Fair information line (317) 927-7500.

-Breastfeeding mothers and families are welcome to visit one of the two Lactation Stations near the Family Fun Park's south entrance and just north of the Covered Bridge - to nurse their babies, use the changing station, or gather information about women's and infant health issues.
+Breastfeeding mothers and families are welcome to visit one of the two new Lactation Stations located in the Red Cross at the Public Safety Center and in the Red Cross at Hook's Historic Drug Store - to nurse their babies, use the changing station, or gather information about women's and infant health issues.

 LEAVING / RE-ENTERING THE FAIR